-You may have heard about the attack in an orthodox synagogue near San Diego during the Saturday morning Sabbath service on the final day of Passover this year.
+You may have heard about the attack in a synagogue near San Diego during the Saturday morning Sabbath service on the final day of Passover last year.

 This attack came exactly six months after the deadly attack on the Pittsburgh synagogue that killed 11 worshippers.

 A man shouting anti-Semitic slurs burst into the synagogue with a semi-automatic rifle and opened fire.

 Immediately upon entering the synagogue, he shot and killed a 60-year-old woman and wounded the congregation’s rabbi, Yisroel Goldstein.
 She would ultimately give her life to save Rabbi Goldstein.
 Another man and a 9 year-old girl were also wounded.

 There were approximately 40 to 60 worshippers in the congregation when the attack occurred.

 What you may not have heard is that Shimon Abitbul was in the synagogue at the time of the shooting.